murribu/wcsb/src/notes/meetings.2025-08-18.md

 Another citizen spoke about a desire for our cell phone ban to go further, advocating for a "bell to bell" restriction.

 This prompted [[people.admin.Jason Golden]] to talk about how the existing ban has been going.
 He said that it has gone more smoothly than they anticipated, but warned that they may be in a "honeymoon period."

+## New School Year Starting Strong

+### Enrollment

+Mr. Golden cited many numbers, indicating a strong start to our new school year.
+Enrollment is higher than expected.
+We expected a 0.4% decrease and it has only been a 0.2% decrease.
+Each cohort has higher enrollment than last year.
+Though there are about 1300 fewer kindergardeners this year than seniors who graducated last year, which leads to the overall decrease.

+### Teacher Bonuses

+The teachers across the district received their bonuses that were issued from the state of Tenneesee in conjunction with the voucher bill.

+### Retention in 3rd and 4th Grade

+Fewer than five 3rd and 4th graders were retained this past year.
+And for those who were retained, the decision was made based on conversations with the families and school admin.
+This is a continuation of what our schools have been doing for years.

+## Mature Reading Lists

+Parents can now proactively opt their children out of having access to materials that are deemed "mature."
+Thirteen percent of parents district-wide have chosen this option.
+Here are the numbers by grade band:

+Elementary: 18%

+Middle: 13%

+High: 7%

 ## Next Meeting